 A commonly recommended primary vaccination schedule with these PCVs is three doses administered typically at 6, 10, and 14 weeks or 2, 4, and 6 months plus a booster at 1–2 years of age.
 Evidence also supports the use of 2 primary doses and a booster dose given between 9 and 15 months of age.

 The favourable safety and reactogenicity profiles of pneumococcal conjugate vaccines are well established, and compatibility with major childhood vaccines has been demonstrated.

 The 23-valent polysaccharide vaccine (PPV23) represents pneumococcal serotypes that are responsible for 85–90% of invasive pneumococcal infections in USA and some other industrialized countries.
-The vaccine is efficacious against invasive pneumococcal disease and pneumonia in otherwise healthy individuals, particularly young adults, but shows limited efficacy in this regard in other age groups, particularly young children; it is licensed only for individuals aged >2 years.
-The 23-valent polysaccharide vaccine is commonly recommended for children and adults who have certain underlying medical conditions predisposing for pneumococcal infection, although its efficacy in several of these conditions is not well documented.
+The vaccine is efficacious against invasive pneumococcal disease and pneumonia in healthy young adults, but shows limited efficacy in this regard in other age groups.
+PPV23 is licensed only for individuals aged >2 years.
+The vaccine is commonly recommended for children and adults who have certain underlying medical conditions predisposing for pneumococcal infection, although its efficacy in several of these conditions is not well documented.
 In some countries, such as USA, routine vaccination is recommended for everyone over 65 years of age.